 Military Through the Ages

-Hundreds of re-enactors will come together on March 16 and 17 for Jamestown Settlement’s annual “Military Through the Ages.”
-Among the units participating in 2013, the third year of the American Civil War’s 150th anniversary are two Union units, “3rd U.S. Regular Infantry” and “U.S.S.
+Hundreds of re-enactors will come together on March 21 and 22 for Jamestown Settlement’s annual “Military Through the Ages.”
+Among the units participating in 2015 are two Union units, “3rd U.S. Regular Infantry” and “U.S.S.
 Aroostook.”
 Two Confederate units also will be represented – “23rd Virginia Infantry” and “Norfolk Light Artillery Blues.”
-The event features four centuries of artillery demonstration at noon each day, a children’s parade at 1 p.m.
-Saturday, and military pass-in-review at 3 p.m.
+The event features artillery firings, musical performances – including the Federal City Brass Band, a children’s parade Saturday, and military pass-in-review at 3 p.m.
 Sunday.

 Williamsburg Civil War Tour